-The heat of sugary tea filled the room,
+Heat from sugary tea filled the room,

-Like a haven, a safe, mother’s womb.
+a haven, a safe mother’s womb.

-Yet her heart swirled with a thick, hesitant soup.
+yet clogged with thick, hesitant soup.

 He sat straight with a glowing face,

-His eyes a rich, alluring chocolate,
+eyes a rich, alluring chocolate,

-His hand shimming the surface,
+hand shimming the surface across

-Across to her trembling, hunched knuckles.
+to her trembling, hunched knuckles.

-The table bowed as she shot upwards,
+Table bowed as she shot upwards,

 The cold, ghostly hands gripping at her mind,

-The shame swelling in her chest,
+shame swelling in her chest.

-“I have to go”, she whispered.
+“I have to go,” she whispered.

 Back in her decorated cave,

-She dove into the summoned waterfall of cool,
+She dove into summoned waterfall of cool,

 Under the hard, wet pebbles,

-Her pink skin turned to blue.
+Her pink skin turned blue.

-The rocks continued to pound her,
+Rocks continued to pound her,

-Punishing in their chill.
+Punishing with their chill.

-She held herself in her shrivelled arms,
+She held herself in shrivelled arms,

 Comfort disappearing from her own embrace.